emcdowell2013/go-cli/README.md

 # go-cli

-Very basic Go cli app that parses a given log file for a provided logging level.
+Basic Go cli app that parses a given log file for a provided logging level.

 Usage: